ESTIMATING THE COST OF AN EXHIBITION STAND

 On a busy trade show floor, you want people to notice you.
 That’s why you need an eye-catching stand.
 The low-cost options on the market aren’t the best option.
 Custom modular or custom-built exhibition stands, although more expensive, will help you stand out and encourage crowds to visit your stand.

 There is a lot that goes into your exhibition stand design budget.
-Here’s a handy budget breakdown for your upcoming exhibition.
+Here’s a handy budget breakdown for your upcoming trade show.

 TRADE SHOW BUDGET BREAKDOWN